sal55/langs/BLanguage/readme.md

 ### B Language

-This had been a new attempt to create a hybrid of my Q (dynamic/intepreted) and M (static/compiled) languages.
-But after several experiments, all have been abandoned.
+This had been a new attempt to create a hybrid of my Q and M. But after several experiments, all have been abandoned.

 This is the current state: